Type of institution: University/Higher Education Institution

 Standard entry requirements

-- Bachelor Degree or higher in any discipline
+- Bachelor Degree in any discipline

 - Or evidence of academic capability judged to be equivalent

 - Selection is competitive, meeting these minimum requirements or their equivalents does not guarantee selection into this course

 - All applicants must meet the minimum English language requirements.
 Please refer to this course entry on the Deakin University website to read about ways of satisfying the English language proficiency requirement.

 - ^ Relevant work experience is determined as working within a financial services role or within the financial services sector.

 Articulation into the Graduate Diploma of Financial Planning and Master of Financial Planning with full credit for units completed.

 |Campus||Fees||Entry||Mid year intake||Attendance|

 Course fee shown is indicative and actual fees may vary.